nhsx/il-magic-scanner/README.md

 # The Magic Scanner

+In this project, we built a portable scanner to test the idea of scanning patients in to a hospital Patient Administration System (PAS) with their phone without having to make changes to the NHS App.
+The scanner takes an picture of the app home screen, processes the image using optical character recognition (OCR), and outputs the text in a format that can be easily consumed by the PAS.
+We used a Raspberry Pi and a Pi camera module to build the scanner, and trained the OCR model using the PyTesseract library.

+We were able to demonstrate that it is possible to build a scanner like this with a small team on a tight timeline.
+The project also highlighted the range of capabilities, equipment, skills, and tooling required to build such a device, which could be useful for future projects.
+However, further testing is needed to assess the reliability of the scanner in practical use, and the OCR model may need to be retrained with better training data specifically to address potential ethnic bias issues.

 ## Setting The Scene

 When you walk into A&E, the very first interaction you will have is